Orthogonal Mode Decomposition for Finite Discrete Signals: Searching for the Modes

 \subsection{Finding the boundary of the frequency band of the mode}

-For a isolated principal lobes in the spectrum, it corresponds to an independent mode.
+An isolated principal lobe in the spectrum corresponds to an independent mode.

-For several overlapping principal lobes, it is necessary to take the support interval width of one of the principal lobes as the initial value of the mode frequency bandwidth.
+If there are several overlapping principal lobes, we should take the support interval width of one of the principal lobes as the initial value of the mode frequency bandwidth.
 In this case, an iterative calculation is needed to calculate the actual bandwidth occupied by the modes.
 In the process of iteration, new frequency components are constantly added.
 Each iteration needs to calculate its phase function in the time domain.
 As long as the phase function remains monotonous, the iteration continues.
 Until it is found that the intrinsic phase function is no longer monotonic, the iterative operation stops.
-At this time, the sum of all frequency components belonging to this mode is realized to the greatest extent, and the mode is found.
-From the perspective of frequency domain, this operation is to find the frequency interval corresponding to the mode.
+At this point, the sum of all frequency components belonging to this mode is realized to the greatest extent, and the mode is found.
+From a view of the frequency domain, this operation is to find the frequency interval corresponding to the mode.
 The specific calculation steps are as follows: